Out-Law Guide 10 min. read

 Given the speed with which stolen assets can be transferred through the global banking system, and the increase in cyber fraud and invoice hacking incidents, time is of the essence if you are to successfully recover money stolen by a rogue employee through fraud.

 Civil fraud claims involve complex issues of law and evidence.
 If you are the victim of a fraud, you should seek specialist legal advice as quickly as possible.
 Civil fraud solicitors in the UK have a number of tools at their disposal which they can use to immediately secure stolen assets on behalf of the victims of fraud.
 Each case must be dealt with on its own merits.
-There are some common methods of asset recovery that can be obtained through the civil courts and some of the important steps in that process.
+There are some common methods of asset recovery that can be obtained through the civil courts, and some important steps in that process.

 The investigation